-The Department of Transportation (DOT) requires that all commercial motor vehicles (CMV) with a gross vehicle weight rating of more than 10,001 pounds undergo an inspection every year.
-A DOT inspection is conducted in order to make sure that all parts and accessories of the CMV are in good working order.
-There are six levels of this safety analysis, which simply refers to the methods that will be employed during the assessment of a vehicle and the driver.
-They include:1) Level I: North American Standard Inspection
+The Department of Transportation (DOT) requires that all commercial motor vehicles (CMV) with a gross vehicle weight rating of more than 10,001 pounds undergo an inspection every year to make sure all parts of the CMV are in good working order.
+There are six levels of DOT inspections, which simply refers to the methods that will be employed during the assessment of a vehicle and the driver.